Pacific Blue Marlin

 Mandible: Curve down but not hooked.

-Identifying features: Back is a dark blue with light blue stripes.
+Identifying features: Back is dark blue with light blue stripes.
 These stripes consist of small dots and bars.
-Belly is a silver white.
-Lateral line generally does not show in adults.
+The belly is silver-white.
+The lateral line generally does not show in adults.

 Expected temperature range: 70° F to 86° F (21° C to 30° C)